Jabberwacky

-Jabberwacky is a chatbot created by British programmer Rollo Carpenter and launched in 1997.
-Its stated aim is to "simulate natural human chat in an interesting, entertaining and humorous manner".
+Jabberwacky is a chatbot created by programmer Rollo Carpenter and launched in 1997.
+Its stated aim is to "simulate natural human chat in an interesting, entertaining (and humorous) manner".
 It is an early attempt at creating an artificially intelligent chatbot through human interaction.

 Purpose

 The stated purpose of the project is to create an artificial intelligence that is capable of passing the Turing Test.
 It is designed to mimic human interaction and to carry out conversations with users.
 It is not designed to carry out any other functions.

 Unlike more traditional AI programs, the learning technology is intended as a form of entertainment rather than being used for computer support systems or corporate representation.
 Recent developments do allow a more scripted, controlled approach to sit atop the general conversational AI, aiming to bring together the best of both approaches, and usage in the fields of sales and marketing is underway.

 The ultimate intention is that the program move from a text based system to be wholly voice operated—learning directly from sound and other sensory inputs.
 Its creator believes that it can be incorporated into objects around the home such as robots or talking pets, intending both to be useful and entertaining, keeping people company.